Yelp/mrjob/docs/guides/configs-all-runners.rst

     (e.g. ``cd src-tree/#/subdir``).

     This works for Spark as well when running on YARN.
-The setup script is only run prior to the driver in cluster mode.
+The setup script is run before every executor, but only run before the driver in cluster mode.

     .. versionadded:: 0.5.8 support for directories (above)